rainlanguage/specs/dotrain.md

 `.` also means "current namespace" where it needs to, or benefits from, being made explicit, much like "current directory" in a file system.

-Importing is a recursive process and tooling MUST build the entire tree according to the imports but also MUST reject .rain documents that consume too many resources to build inn their entirety. e.g. due to a malicious structure that is very deep/broad to cheaply recurse.
+Importing is a recursive process and tooling MUST build the tree according to the imports but also MUST reject .rain documents that consume too many resources to build inn their entirety. e.g. due to a malicious structure that is very deep/broad to cheaply recurse.